cogtoolslab/block_construction/README/pygame_setup_instructions.md

 3. Now, when you want to display pygame animations, make sure that you ssh into nightingale with the `-X` flag, e.g., `ssh -X USER@nightingale.ucsd.edu`

 4. Test out with a pygame demo from the pygame website.
 Copy the following code into a file named `demo.py`.
-Also copy over the `intro_ball.gif` image on the tutorial website: http://www.pygame.org/docs/tut/PygameIntro.html to the same location.

-`demo.py`:
 ```
 import sys, pygame
 pygame.init()